 Background

 In contrast to the chained CPI-U, an experimental CPI for the elderly, or CPI-E, was developed in 1982 to reflect the different spending patterns of consumers age 62 and older.
-The CPI-E has reflected a rate 0.2 percentage points higher than inflation as measured under the current method.
+Since it was created, the CPI-E has reflected a rate 0.2 percentage points higher than inflation as measured under the current method.
 This is primarily attributable to the greater weight placed on health expenditures in this index, revealing the continued rise in health care costs at a faster rate than other expenses.
 Seniors, of course, devote a higher percentage of their monthly spending to health care costs, and rarely have the flexibility to substitute one medication or medical procedure for a less costly alternative.

 Finally, while the CPI-W and the CPI-E are updated annually, the chained CPI-U does not become final until two years after it is first published.
 Obviously, there are technical implications with using an initial number that could be revised two years later or waiting two years for a final number before applying a COLA.